 If you have metal ductwork, remember that it expands and contracts as the system turns on and off.
 Sounds could come from the ductwork itself or even from the hardware that holds the system together.
 Insert bits of foam or rubber in especially troublesome areas to reduce the noise, or try insulating the system to further reduce the volume.

 You might hear a rumbling, rattling, or flapping noise coming from your ducts.
 This likely results from items in the registers, especially if your vents are on the floor.
-Things like small toys, writing utensils, screws, or nails could fall into the register and jostle as you turn the HVAC system on.
+Small toys, writing utensils, screws, or nails could fall into the register and jostle as you turn the HVAC system on.

 If you can remove the register yourself, simply pull out any misplaced items inside of it.
 For a more thorough cleaning, call a professional to eliminate all noisy debris.